algorandfoundation/xGov/Proposals/xgov-188.md

 PiPhi requests $155,000 (645833 ALGO) in outside funding to support operations and development for the next 12 months.
-This amount will sustain the salaries of two full-time hires and marketing initiatives.
+This amount will sustain the salaries of two full-time hires.

-Employee 1 ($75,000/Yr): Responsible for PiPhi development, coding, testing, error identification and error patching.
+Employee 1 ($77,500/Yr): Responsible for PiPhi development, coding, testing, error identification and error patching.

-Employee 2 ($75,000/Yr): Responsible for PiPhi development, coding, testing, error identification and error patching.
+Employee 2 ($77,500/Yr): Responsible for PiPhi development, coding, testing, error identification and error patching.

-Marketing initiatives & Legal Fees ($5,000)

 Tier 2: Partial Funding